-Look under your sink and find the U-bend, it’s the first bend in the pipe immediately below the plughole.
-Put your bucket/dish under the U-bend and carefully unscrew the section of pipe.
-The U-bend has two sets of threads, one at either end.
+Look under your sink and find the U bend, it’s the first bend in the pipe immediately below the plughole.
+Put your bucket or dish under the U bend and carefully unscrew the section of pipe.
+The U bend has two sets of threads, one at either end.
 As you loosen them any backed up water will drain out, so take your time.
-Once the flow of water has stopped remove the U-bend and use the wire coat hanger to clean out the inside of the pipe, you can also use a dishcloth and warm water to help clean everything out.
+Once the flow of water has stopped, remove the U bend and use the wire coat hanger to clean out the inside of the pipe, you can also use a dishcloth and warm water to help clean everything out.

 Modern electric circuits are fitted with circuit breakers called trip switches.
 If there’s a problem with your electrics, a switch is tripped and the circuit is broken.